FlorianS4/Project_3/TESTING.md

 ### User Testing

-First Time User:
+**First Time User:**

-- I want to take a Halo Memory Game.
+- **I want to play a word-guessing game / Hangman game.**

-        * The user can play this Halo Memory Game.
+    The user can play the game with the first option available for him.

-- I want the site to be responsive to my device.
+- **I want the site read instructions on how to play.**

-        * The user can play the game on whichever device they like.
+    The user can find instructions on how to play in the main menu.
+- **I want the program to be easy to navigate and use.**

+    The navigation of the program is preety simpli, just used numbers beetween 1-5.
+- **I want to be able to test my knowledge in different categories.**

+    There are 5 categories the user can choose from.
-- I want to play the game whenever, wherever.
+- **I want to take the quiz whenever, wherever.**

-        * The user can play the game whenever they like on whichever device they like, as long as they have internet connection.
+    The user can play the hangman game at whichever time he likes on all browsers.
+He only needs a stable internet connection.

+**Returning User:**

-- I want the website to be easy to navigate.
+- **I want to be able to try different categories.**

-        * The website layout is structured so it is user friendly, with a common and easy to understand layout.
-The user can understand the purpose of the website without having to look deeply into it.

-Returning User:
+    There are 5 categories the user can choose from.
+- **I want different words in the same category.**

+    If the user wants to he can replay the same categories again for a different random word.

+**Frequent User:**

-- I want to be able to play the game with memory cards in a different order.
+- **I want to save my highscore to a scoreboard.**

-        * The user can play the game and every time the memory cards will be shuffeled randomly.

-Frequent User:
+    The user has the option to save his score, after he won the game.

-- I want to be able to see my score to see how I am performing and to beat my old highscore.
+- **I want to see how well I did and compare myself to others.**

-        * After completting the game, the score will be added to the scoreboard, where the best 3 tries on the used machine are dispalyed.
+    The score will be transfered to a google sheet, and if the score is under the best 10 he will be displayed.
+- **I want to play again, after I won the game.**

+    The user has 3 options after he won, Add to scoreboard, Play again and Exit the Program.

 ### Manual Testing

-- Main Page
+- **Main Page**

 | Feature | Expected Outcome | Testing Performed | Result | Pass/Fail |
 | --- | --- | --- | --- | --- |